Georgia Voter Info

 Can I Still Vote by Mail?
 (Absentee)

-Any registered Georgia voter may apply for an absentee ballot and vote absentee.
+Any registered voter may apply for an absentee ballot and vote by mail.

 • Georgia voters should verify that your absentee ballot was accepted by visiting the Georgia My Voter Page.
 Log in and look for the box labeled Absentee Ballot Request Information to find out more about your absentee ballot status.